aquasecurity/deployments/2_enforcers/kube_enforcer/manifests/kube_enforcer_starboard/README.md

-## Aqua KubeEnforcer
+## Aqua KubeEnforcer Starboard

-- The Aqua KubeEnforcer, running as a single-replica deployment, provides runtime security for your Kubernetes workloads and infrastructure.
-It uses the Kubernetes native Admission Controller API:
-  - [MutatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#mutatingadmissionwebhook) is invoked first, and can modify objects sent to the API server to enforce custom defaults like Pod Enforcer injection into the pods.
-  - [ValidatingAdmissionWebhook](https://kubernetes.io/docs/reference/access-authn-authz/admission-controllers/#validatingadmissionwebhook) is invoked next.
-It can reject requests to enforce custom policies.
-  - The KubeEnforcer can automatically discover the cluster infrastructure and will assist in static risk analysis by running Kube-hunter scans.
-  - The KubeEnforcer generates audit events for your review.
+Starboard is an Aqua Security open-source tool that increases the effectiveness of Kubernetes security.
+Starboard is deployed by default, when you deploy KubeEnforcer.

+When Starboard is deployed, it assesses workload compliance throughout the lifecycle of the workloads.
+This enables the KubeEnforcer to:
+* Re-evaluate workload compliance during workload runtime, taking any workload and policy changes into account
+* Reflect the results of compliance evaluation in the Aqua UI at all times, not only when workloads are created.

+**Note:** When Starboard is not deployed, KubeEnforcer checks workloads for compliance only when the workloads are started.

 ## Prerequisites

+- Your Aqua credentials: username and password

-- Aqua registry access to pull images, cluster access via kubectl, and RBAC authorization to deploy applications
+- Access to Aqua registry to pull images, access to cluster through kubectl, and RBAC authorization to deploy applications

-- The KubeEnforcer deployment token copied from the Aqua Enterprise Server (console) UI for authentication.
-The token is provisioned to the KubeEnforcer as a secret
+- The KubeEnforcer deployment token copied from the Aqua Server UI for authentication.
+Aqua uses this token to authenticate the KubeEnforcers and associate them with a specific enforcer group policy.
+When you deploy a new KubeEnforcer, you should provide this token as a Kubernetes secret

 - A PEM-encoded CA bundle which will be used to validate the KubeEnforcer certificate

 - A PEM-encoded SSL cert to configure the KubeEnforcer

+- If you plan to connect to an Aqua Server on a different cluster, make sure that you have the remote Aqua gateway address.

+It is recommended that you complete the sizing and capacity assessment for the deployment.
+Refer to [Sizing Guide](https://docs.aquasec.com/docs/sizing-guide).

 ## Considerations

-Please consider the following options for deploying the KubeEnforcer.
+Consider the following options for deploying the KubeEnforcer:

 - PEM-encoded CA bundle and SSL certs
   - Use the [gen_ke_certs.sh](https://github.com/aquasecurity/deployments/tree/6.2/orchestrators/kubernetes/manifests/aqua_csp_009_enforcer/kube_enforcer_starboard/gen_ke_certs.sh) script to generate the required CA bundle and SSL certificates.
-You can also refer to KubeEnforcer SSL considerations section to manually generate them.
+You can also refer to KubeEnforcer [SSL considerations](#kubeenforcer-ssl-considerations) section to manually generate them.

 - Mutual Auth
-  - If you want to enable mutual auth between the KubeEnforcer and the Gateway, refer to the [Aqua Enterprise documentation portal](https://docs.aquasec.com/v5.3/).
+  - Aqua uses self-signed certificates for secure communication between its components (KubeEnforcer and Gateway).
+If you require using your own CA authority, you need to prepare the SSL cert for the domain you choose to configure for the Aqua Server.
+You should modify the manifest deployment files with the mounts to the SSL secrets files.

 - Gateway
-  - By default, the KubeEnforcer will connect to an internal gateway over the aqua-gateway service name on port 8443.
+  - By default, the KubeEnforcer connects to an internal gateway over the aqua-gateway service name on port 8443.
-  - If you want to connect to an external gateway in a multi-cluster deployment, you will need to update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the 001_kube_enforcer_config.yaml file.
+  - If you want to connect to an external gateway in a multi-cluster deployment, you should update the **AQUA_GATEWAY_SECURE_ADDRESS** value with the external gateway endpoint address, followed by the port number, in the *001_kube_enforcer_config.yaml* file.

-- By default, KubeEnforcers are deployed in non-privileged mode.
+- By default, KubeEnforcers are deployed in the non-privileged mode.
 Note that protection is only applied to new or restarted containers.

 ## Deploy the KubeEnforcer

+You can deploy KubeEnforcer with Starboard manually using the commands and manifests yaml files added in this directory.
+You should run commands as mentioned in the respective steps.
+From the following instructions:
-Step 1-2 are required only if you are deploying the KubeEnforcer in a new cluster that doesn't have the Aqua namespace and service-account.
-Otherwise, you can start with step 3.
+* Perform the steps 1 and 2 only if you deploy the KubeEnforcer in a cluster that does not have the Aqua namespace and service account
+* Skip to step 3 if the cluster already has Aqua namespace and service account

 1. **Create namespace**